manosmax/Pie/labs/lab10/README.md

 **RQ14: You exported your flows as flows.json.
 A teammate imports it into their Node-RED instance.
 What will they need to configure manually?
 (Hint: think about the MQTT broker connection.)**

 **RQ15: Compare flows.json with a Python script in terms of version control.
 If two teammates edit the flow at the same time, what happens when they try to merge?**

+Structured programming for example a Python script allows for better vesion control than Node-RED.
+If two teammates were to edit the flow at the same time data loss could occur because everything is stored in a signle JSON file.

 ---